Blueforcer/awtrix3/docs/mqtt.md

 - `hum`
 - `bat`

-For custompages you need to call the name you set in the topic: if
+For custompages you need to call the name you set in the topic:
-`[PREFIX]/custom/test` is your topic, then `test` is the name
+If `[PREFIX]/custom/test` is your topic, then `test` is the name.